SQLDroid/SQLDroid/README.md

 SQLDroid is a JDBC driver for Android's sqlite database (android.database.sqlite.SQLiteDatabase) originally conceived by Kristian Lein-Mathisen.
 See http://sqldroid.org/.

 SQLDroid lets you access your app's database through JDBC.
 Android ships with the necessary interfaces needed to use JDBC drivers, but it does not officially ship with a driver for its built-in SQLite database engine.

-When porting code from other projects, you can conveniently replace the JDBC url to jdbc:sqldroid to access an SQLite database on Android.
+When porting code from other projects, you can conveniently replace the JDBC url to jdbc:sqlite to access an SQLite database on Android.

-The SQLDroid JAR with the JDBC driver for Android is 27 kB.
+The SQLDroid JAR with the JDBC driver for Android is 33KB.
 We also offer a RubyGem "sqldroid" for use with [Ruboto](http://ruboto.org/).

 ## Project site